 - Enrol on the MSc full-time for 12 months (October to September)

-- Enrol on the MSc part-time for 24 months
+- Enrol on the MSc part-time for 24 months or 36 months

 The MSc is made up of 8 taught modules and a project (total 180 CATS).
 Contact time for the taught modules is in one-week blocks (Monday to Friday).
 There is also a two-day course induction at the start of October for all new students.

 For full-time students, the project is a group design exercise on a realistic tunnelling scheme, giving excellent preparation for industry.
-Part-time students undertake an individual research project in their second year, which may be on a topic related to their work if they are already employed in the tunnelling sector; otherwise it may be a topic offered by the School of Engineering, usually linked to its current research.
+Part-time students undertake an individual research project in their second or third year, which may be on a topic related to their work if they are already employed in the tunnelling sector; otherwise it may be a topic offered by the School of Engineering, usually linked to its current research.